Creative Zen: NOMAD Jukebox Zen NX

-The Zen NX, as it was later called, was released on August 20, 2003, is an upgrade to the old NOMAD Jukebox Zen, with a removable battery and a slightly smaller size.
+The Zen NX, as it was later called, was released on August 20, 2003, as an upgrade to the NOMAD Jukebox Zen, with a removable battery and a slightly smaller size.
 Included with the player was MediaSource, the music management software that would be used with subsequent Zen players.

 NOMAD Jukebox Zen Xtra

 The NOMAD Jukebox Zen Xtra, or the Zen Xtra (renamed by Creative for commercial reasons) was released simultaneously with the Zen NX.
-The player was presumably named Xtra, thanks to the larger screen.
-The package includes the player, a leather case with belt-clip, a lithium ion battery, a USB cable, and a pair of standard earbuds.
-The Zen Xtra does not support the FM tuner from the original Zen and does not have recording functionality.
+The box included the player, a leather case with belt-clip, a lithium-ion battery, a USB cable, and a pair of standard earbuds.
+The Zen Xtra had a larger screen, but did not support the FM tuner from the original Zen and did not have recording capability.

-The Xtra is notable for being the first DAP to support RealNetworks's Helix DRM, but through a tailored firmware.
-The SanDisk Sansa e200R would later be the only other player to have this feature.
+The Xtra was the first DAP to support RealNetworks's Helix DRM, through tailored firmware.
+The SanDisk Sansa e200R would become the only other player to have this feature.

 ZEN Portable Media Center

 The Zen Portable Media Center, announced on January 8, 2004, and released eight months later, is based on Microsoft's Portable Media Center interface, runs Windows Mobile and supports WMV, WMA, and MP3, and can display JPEG images; other video formats are supported through transcoding.
 This device was the first to exclusively support Microsoft's Media Transfer Protocol, and was presented at the Consumer Electronics Show in 2004, winning the TechTV Best of CES Award in the Portable Audio and Video category.
 The player uses a 1.8-inch 20 or 40 GB hard drive from Hitachi.
-The Zen Portable Media Center has been replaced by the ZEN Vision and the ZEN Vision W.
+The Zen Portable Media Center was replaced by the ZEN Vision and the ZEN Vision W.

 ZEN Touch

 The redesigned 40 GB Zen Touch was released on June 7, 2004.
 The model incorporated major changes in design, functionality and technology.

-The Zen Touch has a smaller form factor and larger backlit blue display in a curved industrial design.
+The Zen Touch has a smaller form factor and larger backlit blue display in a curved case.
 In addition, the device uses a touch-sensitive vertical strip on the front of the unit for easier file navigation.
-These changes were enabled by the use of Hitachi's smaller 1.8-inch hard drives.
-The Touch is available in capacities of 20 and 40 GB.
-Unlike the previous two generations, the Zen Touch does not have a removable battery, and plays audio for approximately 24 hours.
-Even though the battery is not removable, it can be replaced rather easily since the case is closed with screws only and the battery attaches with a connector.
+It used Hitachi's 1.8-inch hard drives in capacities of 20 and 40 GB.
+The Zen Touch has a stated batter life of around 24 hours, and although the battery was not supposed to be removable by the user, it is still user-replacable because the case is closed with screws only and the battery attaches with a connector.

 The Zen Touch has a brief uncredited appearance in Diet Pepsi's commercial which aired during Super Bowl XL featuring P. Diddy.